 Here is a fun way to recognize colleagues who go above and beyond to be helpful.
 It involves creating a special award that is passed from person to person, often with much aplomb.

-To implement this program, find something you can use as an award – ideally something kitschy from a yard sale or thrift shop.
-We used a duck made out of some sort of Rattan material.
+To implement this program, find something you can use as an award – ideally something kitschy from a yard sale or a thrift shop.
+We used a duck made out of some sort of rattan material.
 Another group used a statue of a dog that was encrusted with puka shells.
-If your staff has a sense of humor then try to find something truly tacky.
-It should be sturdy and at about the size of a shoe box.
+If your staff has a sense of humor, then try to find something truly tacky.
+It should be sturdy and about the size of a shoe box.
 Give it a fun name.
 We called our duck Dulcinea.

-It is a simple thing to do that has the potential to bring a little more morale to your school, which in many states, if running pretty low these days.
+It is a simple thing to do that has the potential to bring a little more morale to your school, which in many states is running pretty low these days.